 The Role of ITU-R

 ITU-R is the Radio communications sector of the International Telecommunications Union.
 ITU-R is responsible for ensuring efficient and economical use of the radiofrequency (RF) spectrum by all radio communication services.
-It develops and adopts the international spectrum allocations and associated regulations on the use of the RF spectrum (“Radio Regulations” or “RR”).
+It develops and adopts the international spectrum allocations and associated regulations on the use of the RF spectrum.

-The Radio Regulations are an internationally binding treaty on Member States regulating how RF spectrum is used.
+The Radio Regulations (RR) are an internationally binding treaty on Member States regulating how RF spectrum is used.
 It is the basis for the global harmonization of RF spectrum use for all users of spectrum, including aviation and International Mobile Telecommunications (IMT) users.
 To enable new technologies and changes in spectrum usage, an ITU World Radiocommunication Conference (WRC) is held every 4 years where the Radio Regulations are revised and updated.

 The radio regulations allow use of 5G in the frequency range 3400 – 4200 MHz.
 In Region 1, radio regulations allocate the frequency band 3400-3600 MHz to the mobile, except aeronautical mobile, service, and is identified for International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.